 Attribution is the assignment of a patient to a primary care provider (PCP) who provides most of the patient’s care.

-The Connecticut Office of Health Strategy has adopted the TREO/3M attribution model, which is extensively used in the healthcare industry.
+The Connecticut Office of Health Strategy has based our methodology on the TREO/3M attribution model, which is extensively used in the healthcare industry.